-Grade Points

-Grade Per Credit
+Grade Grade Points Per Credit

-A(excellent) 4.00
+A (excellent) 4.00

 A- 3.67

 B+ 3.33

-B(good) 3.00
+B (good) 3.00

-B- 2.67
+В- 2.67

 C+ 2.33

-C(average) 2.00
+C (average) 2.00

 C- 1.67

 D+ 1.33

-D(poor) 1.00
+D (poor) 1.00

 D- 0.67

-F(fail) 0.00
+F (fail) 0.00

-The following symbols are used as grades where grade points are not assigned:
+The following symbols are used as grades where grade points are not assigned.

-- CO- Audited course completed. - IA- Audited course not completed. - I- Incomplete - R- Repeat.
-Used in English 101 and Mathematics 105 when the student is making progress, but has not mastered the subject and must repeat the course. - S- Satisfactory.
-A passing grade for courses taken on a pass/fail basis. - U- Unsatisfactory.
+- CO- Audited course completed. - IA- Audited course not completed. - Incomplete - R- Repeat.
+Used in remedial English and math courses, and in English 101 and Mathematics 105, when the student is making progress, but has not mastered the subject and must repeat the course - S- Satisfactory.
+A passing grace for courses taken on a pass/fail basis. - Unsatisfactory.
 A failing grade for courses taken on a pass/fail basis. - W- Withdrew.
-Recorded opposite the course number and title on the academic transcript for any course dropped after the end of the third week of classes and before the deadline for dropping courses.
+Recorded opposite the course number and title on the academic transcript for any course dropped after the end of the second week of classes and before the deadline for dropping courses.
 Only a statement of withdrawal will be recorded when students withdraw from an entire program.

-The following symbols may appear following the number of credits:
+The following symbols may appear following the number of credits;

 - N- Course offered for non-degree credit.

-- H- Course taken for honors credit.
+- H- Gourse taken for honors credit.

 - A- Course audited.